harshitkalra03/autonomous_warehouse_surveillance/offboard/ros_workspace/docs/README.md

 Before configuring the offboard workstation, ensure the onboard/computer that interfaces directly with the vehicle is configured.
 Minimum tasks:
 - Install supported OS (Ubuntu 24.04) on the onboard machine (or ensure compatibility).
 - Install ROS 2 Jazzy on the onboard machine if it will run ROS nodes (follow same ROS install link above).
-- Install MAVLink / MAVROS on the onboard device if communicating with autopilot:
+- Install ROS on the onboard device if communicating with autopilot:
-  - Example package: ros-jazzy-mavros (or appropriate transport for your autopilot).
 - Configure serial/USB permissions and udev rules so autopilot serial devices are accessible to ROS processes.
 - Configure networking (Wi‑Fi / Ethernet / ad-hoc / ROS2 DDS discovery settings) so offboard and onboard machines can communicate.
-- Verify basic comms: ping between machines, ros2 topic list (if ROS is running), and mavlink link health.
+- Verify basic comms: ping between machines, ros2 topic list (if ROS is running),.

 Refer README.md in odboard directory for above setup.